atennapel/hmf-js/README.md

-An attempt to implement HMF using the techniques from "Type inference in context"
+An attempt to implement HMF using a bidirectional approach.